mscalora/xpath-workshop/README.md

 ## Features

 * Evaluate a list of expressions
-* Save you input/test document, your xpath expression and you context expression
+* Save your input/test document, your xpath expression and you context expression
 * Ability to set a context via an xpath expression
 * See the result data type
 * See the datatype of each member of a collection result set